Celebrate Black History Month with this selection of NEH-funded projects and resources related to African American history and culture:

 The American Diplomat

-Premiering February 15, 2022, the NEH-funded PBS American Experience documentary The American Diplomat explores the lives and legacies of three African American ambassadors—Edward Dudley, Terence Todman and Carl Rowan—who pushed past historical and institutional racial barriers to reach high-ranking appointments in the Truman, Eisenhower and Kennedy administrations.
+The NEH-funded PBS American Experience documentary The American Diplomat explores the lives and legacies of three African American ambassadors—Edward Dudley, Terence Todman and Carl Rowan—who pushed past historical and institutional racial barriers to reach high-ranking appointments in the Truman, Eisenhower and Kennedy administrations.
 At the height of the civil rights movement in the United States, the three men were asked to represent the best of American ideals abroad while facing discrimination at home.
 Through rare archival footage, in-depth oral histories, and interviews with family members, colleagues and diplomats, the film paints a portrait of three men who left a lasting impact on the content and character of the Foreign Service and changed American diplomacy forever.
-Watch the film online or at your local PBS station.
+Stream online at PBS.

 Franchise: The Golden Arches in Black America